HackYourFuture-CPH/python-and-data-science-tools/week2/homework.md

   c.
 If it is divisible by both 3 and 5, it should return “FizzBuzz”. <br>
   d.
 Otherwise, it should return the same number. <br>

+2. Consider a  lst= [5, 10, 20] and write a try and except block to avoid IndexError. <br>